Coffee with Cocoa and Milk — Mocaccino

-Fragrant, delicious and very beautiful - for gourmets!
-Moccachino is a kind of latte in which, in addition to coffee and milk, chocolate is present in one form or another.
-It can be melted chocolate, cocoa or a ready-made dessert topping.
-It is not difficult to prepare a drink at all, and the result will definitely please.
+Fragrant, delicious, and beautiful — for the discerning!
+A mocaccino is a kind of latte that, along with coffee and milk, has chocolate in some form: melted chocolate, cocoa, or a ready-made dessert topping.
+The drink isn't hard to make at all, and the result is sure to delight.

 MariaAuthor avatar